What Is a Mathematical Keyboard?

 Most people who write math keep running into the same friction: symbol menus, copy/paste, Alt codes, or syntax-heavy tools.
 That is fine for occasional use and annoying when math shows up all day.

-A mathematical keyboard changes the input layer itself.
+A mathematical keyboard for everyday apps changes the input layer itself.
 The symbols are visible on the keys, so you can type math where you already work instead of moving the work into another tool.

 Why normal keyboards create friction